 Savasana is the final pose where you allow your body to rest.
-You can use this time to absorb what you learning in class while you cool down.
+You can use this time to absorb what you learned in class while you cool down.

-Make sure you also do the below items after your yoga class:
+Make sure you also do the following after your class:

 - Clean your mat

 - Take a shower

 - Refuel your body with water and protein-rich snacks